You can take your nonprofit to Get Fully Funded status, too.

 - Updated your Facebook page at least once a week with something interesting to your followers to keep them engaged?

-- Invited your social media followers to get more involved (volunteer, give, or something else)?
+- Invited your social media followers to get more involved (volunteer, donate, or something else)?

 - Posted an original video (that you shot yourself) online to give supporters a first-hand look at your programs?